25 Aerodynamics of Finite Wings

 (10)

-Notice in these foregoing definitions of the coefficients the use of a reference length in the definition of the moment coefficient, which for a finite wing is usually the mean aerodynamic chord (MAC).
-Recall that the MAC is the chord of an equivalent rectangular wing that would experience aerodynamic forces identical to those of the actual wing.
-The MAC is generally defined as
+Notice also in these preceding definitions of the coefficients the use of a reference length in the definition of the moment coefficient.
+For a finite wing, is usually defined as the standard mean chord (SMC) or mean aerodynamic chord (MAC).
+The SMC is defined as

 (11)